Accla/graphulo/README.md

 1. `TableMultExample` -- inserts two SCALE 10 adjacency tables,
 stores the result of multiplying them, and counts the number of resulting entries.
-2. `AdjBFSExample` -- inserts a SCALE 10 adjacency table,
-creates a new table with the union sum of three steps of Breadth First Search, and counts the number of resulting entries.
+2. `AdjBFSExample` -- inserts a SCALE 10 adjacency table with degree table, creates a new table with the union sum of three steps of Breadth First Search, and counts the number of resulting entries.
-3. `EdgeBFSExample` -- similar to #2, using an incidence table.
+3. `EdgeBFSExample` -- similar to #2, using an incidence table with degree table.
 4. `SingleBFSExample` -- similar to #2, using a single-table schema.
+5. `JaccardExample` -- inserts a SCALE 10 adjacency table with degree table, applies a low-pass filter to subset the table and forces it undirected, creates a new table holding Jaccard coefficients, and calculates statistics over the Jaccard coefficients.
+6. `NMFExample` -- Fringe example factoring a table into two tables W and H.

 ### Deploy to Accumulo and D4M
 Execute `./deploy.sh`.
 This script will do the following: